frederic-mahe/Hardware-Target-Game-Database/README.md

 -o is the folder in which to build the ROM pack

 -m is the text file that will list the ROMs missing in order to reach the 100% mark

+* Depending on your Python installation, you may need to begin your command with the location of python.exe "C:\XXXXX\python.exe" *

 **EverDrive Pack SMDBs** For building your own Packs from collections of unorganized files